Right Now, We Need Gender-Neutral Terms of Endearment More Than Ever

 Still, it is fun to experiment with what pet names to call your BFF or your boo.
 They’re moments that you can both enjoy, each name getting you closer and closer to each other.
 Even if the pet names don’t stick, they carry the feeling that this person is trying to understand who you are.
 If only we could be more fluid with language, we could also be inclusive when it comes to gender.

-It will take great effort to move on from exclusive male and female thinking towards a binary perspective.
+It will take great effort to move on from exclusive male and female thinking toward a binary perspective.
 However, there is effort seen in how many people recognize a person’s chosen pronoun.
 We can make this work if we all realize that communication is impossible without accepting that people are not just male or female.